abzy-wtf/AI-Ethics-for-CM-Usage/README.md

 A companion paper defining how humor can be applied safely and constructively within reflective dialogue.
 Humor is treated as a psychological shock absorber that enhances insight when used intentionally, but becomes avoidance when used incorrectly.

+### **3. Why Generative Intelligence?**

+A terminology-focused whitepaper explaining the shift from the culturally loaded term “Artificial Intelligence” toward the more accurate and operationally grounded term “Generative Intelligence.”
+It clarifies how phrasing impacts public perception, ethical framing, and responsible use of Cognitive Mirror systems.

 ---

 ## **Project Philosophy**